SCIENCE GALLERY DUBLIN

 These works are an action of potential, while contemplating how to get out from under negative equity and mortgage arrears on returning home from walking the Camino, by asking ‘what do I really need to live HERE & NOW?’"

-'Pass The LOVE'
+Music:'Pass The LOVE'

 Composed & Performed by Dylan Tighe